Dbcube/schema-builder/README.md

 # query-builder

-The DBCube Query Builder is a lightweight, flexible, and fluent library for building queries across multiple database engines, including MySQL, PostgreSQL, SQLite, and MongoDB, using JavaScript/Node.js.
+The Dbcube Query Builder is a lightweight, flexible, and fluent library for building queries across multiple database engines, including MySQL, PostgreSQL, SQLite, and MongoDB, using JavaScript/Node.js.

 Its agnostic design allows you to generate data manipulation (DML) and data definition (DDL) operations with a clean, chainable syntax—without sacrificing power or expressiveness.